Discover more at Wicken Fen

 There are also headphones in the visitor centre and the Roger Clarke hide for visitors to enjoy underwater sounds.

-Lead artist Kathy Hinde is joine by collaborating artists Amy Wyllie and Oliver Payne (the trio are pictured above).
+Lead artist Kathy Hinde is joined by collaborating artists Amy Wyllie and Oliver Payne (the trio are pictured above).
 Amy is a multi-disciplinary creative with a focus on co-creating work with children.
-This spring she will be leading sessions at all three primary schools in Soham, and at a local secondary school too.
-Look out for her too with the Wicken Fen gazebo at Ely Eel Day, Reach Fair, Waterbeach Feast and Burwell Carnival as we get out and about in the communities near to us.
-She will have some Voices sound-based creative activities available.
+She has been leading sessions at all three primary schools in Soham, and at a local secondary school too.
+Amy was also at Ely Eel Day, Reach Fair, Waterbeach Feast and Burwell Carnival with some Voices sound-based creative activities available.
 Oliver is an artist and sound designer whose practice spans a range of interests including sound-based mark-making, kinetic sculpture and working with communities.
-He has already started working with Camsight participants, and will be leading workshops at Burwell Day Centre, too.
+He has been working with Camsight participants, and led workshops at Burwell Day Centre, too.
+Some of Oliver's sound installations can be seen on the sculpture trail, along with Kathy's and one by musician Stevie Wishart.

 Find out when Wicken Fen is open, how to get here, things to see and do and more.